mstrivens/CV/README.md

 - How that looks at work.

 At Winter Wonderland 2019, we had a site in the busy street food area.
 I was responsible for recruiting and training as well as integrating new processes on site.
-I managed a 15 person team, had to put in 60 hour weeks leading from the front, as well as filling in with the team (sort of like a player/manager.)
+I managed a 15 person team, working 60 hour weeks both managing and helping the team.

 We were 50% busier than anticipated.
 We improved year on year sales by 55% due to improved processes and commercial visibility on-site.
-I increased year on year profit for the site by 830% (eight hundred and thirty.)
-It was my first experience as General Manager and whilst inexperience led me to not hire enough managers, I found a way to manage all processes and I focussed on what I could positively affect leading to an amazing outcome.
+I increased year on year profit for the site by 830%.
+We were light on the ground with managers but I found a way to manage all processes and I focussed on what I could positively affect leading to an amazing outcome.

-I achieved substantial growth in taking, profit and quality.
-Identified areas of improvement in training and onboarding and redeveloped the entire training and onboarding process

-I contributed to the growth of the business by training up future managers, developing new site standards and improving profit margins resulting in 830% increase in profit at one site.
+My reflections after the event led to me completely overhaulng the recruitment, training and on-boarding processes and traning others in the new processes.

-#### Creative Reasoning
+#### Social Sensitivity

-I am campaigner personality type, wanting to move forward as a team.
-One of the greatest attributes I have is strong intuitive creative reasoning.
-I have an ability to analyse and come up with creative solutions to problems, then in turn I can communicate these ideas to people effectively so they support and action them.
+I am campaigner personality type, wanting to move but wanting others to join me.
+Through working in sales, customer-service and reading and travelling I have developed an ability to listen and question effectively and empathise with others.
+I am also a strong communicator so I am able to communicate ideas effectively back to people.

-The ability to use creative reasoning and communicate ideas effectively means coming up with creative solutions to problems and to be able to work as part of a team putting those ideas in to action.
+This means that I am able to lead customers and colleagues forward as a team, it also means when I have to communicate a difficult idea I am able to do so in a way that people will take on board constructively and want to action.

 - How this looks at work

-This attribute has manifested itself in many ways over the years.
-From leading teams, using creative motivational methods such as staff empowerment, road-mapping their development and mood-lightening daily briefs and employee recognition.
-I have been involved involved with putting on stages at music events, coming up with ideas for music, crowd participation and hows.
-Currently I am a founder of a radio project bringing the spontaneity and diversity of festivals to an internet radio station.
-This has brought together the problem solving aspects of brand identity, programming and customer recognition as well as the creative aspects of creating shows, coming up with new show ideas and redesigning the radio website.
+This has benefitted me when working in sales.
+I have been able to build rapport with clients, question and listen to their needs and use my iin-depth knowledge to influence them to make positive decisions.

+In addtion when leading teams and having to communicate ideas, and criticism.
+I have a confident and positive approach ensuring I look to empower others.

 ## Education